li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

     tar -zxvf DTVM_SolSDK-0.1.0-Linux-ubuntu22.04.tar.gz -C dtvm
     export PATH=$PATH:$(pwd)/dtvm/DTVM_SolSDK-7861fb3-Linux
     ```
-3. Since **Jovay uses ETH from Sepolia for gas fees**, you need to deposit ETH into your Jovay account by calling Deposit in the [Bridge between Sepolia and Jovay](https://yuque.antfin.com/antchain/updgmy/mlt9hfkv63tof1yu#kztmm).
+3. Since **Jovay uses ETH from Sepolia for gas fees**, you need to deposit ETH into your Jovay account by calling Deposit in the [Bridge ETH between Sepolia and Jovay](#bridge-eth-between-sepolia-and-jovay).
 This operation transfers ETH from Sepolia to Jovay and is necessary to facilitate subsequent transactions. **Notice: this step will transfer your ETH from Sepolia to Jovay**.

 4. For simplicity, we provide example scripts: [jovay-guide.tar.gz](https://static.zan.top/static/Jovay/jovay-guide.tar.gz) for deploying and calling contract by web3js.
 And you can also use web3js to interact with the Jovay yourself without this example.

     > sha256sum jovay-guide.tar.gz
-    > 2a059dd6cf0444e71dfd7396369b78eacd6c61722327a0e411f506598d1cc295  jovay-guide.tar.gz
+    > 7d9330811914429aa7c6df7765b30b8071822924b8969e8927804ab6c4be1181  jovay-guide.tar.gz
     ```
     cd ~
     wget https://static.zan.top/static/Jovay/jovay-guide.tar.gz